marchfederico/ciscospark-websocket-events/README.md

 Provides a simple way to get events through Cisco Spark's native websocket.

-This module is useful when deploying a Cisco park BOT behind a firewall with no way to get the traditional inbound webhooks back to the bot.
+This module is useful when deploying a Cisco Spark bot behind a firewall with no way to get the traditional inbound webhooks back to the bot.

 ## Installation